onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Our consciousness of evolution becomes a springboard for leaping into conscious evolution." - [Bela H. Banathy](https://en.wikipedia.org/wiki/Conscious_evolution#:~:text=Our%20consciousness%20of%20evolution%20becomes%20a%20springboard%20for%20leaping%20into%20conscious%20evolution.)

+> "Our world is in crisis because of the absence of consciousness." - [Terence McKenna](https://www.goodreads.com/quotes/332489-you-are-an-explorer-and-you-represent-our-species-and#:~:text=Our%20world%20is%20in%20crisis%20because%20of%20the%20absence%20of%20consciousness.)

+> "It's clearly a crisis of two things: of consciousness and conditioning.
+We have the technological power, the engineering skills to save our planet, to cure disease, to feed the hungry, to end war; But we lack the intellectual vision, the ability to change our minds.
+We must decondition ourselves from 10,000 years of bad behavior.
+And, it's not easy." - [Terence McKenna](https://www.goodreads.com/quotes/513821-it-s-clearly-a-crisis-of-two-things-of-consciousness-and)

+> "The universe didn’t begin in a singularity.
+Who knows how the universe began, or would even presume to judge!
+But the universe ends in a singularity.
+It has been growing more singular, more complex, more unique, more novel every passing moment since it burst into existence.
+And if that’s true, then we represent a kind of concrescence of universal intent.
+We’re not mere spectators, or a cosmic accident, or some sideshow, or the Greek chorus to the main event.
+The human experience is the main event.
+The coordination of perception, of hope, of dream, of vision that occurs inside the human heart-mind-body interface is the most complex phenomenon in the universe." - [Terence McKenna](https://www.organism.earth/library/document/eros-and-the-eschaton#:~:text=The%20universe%20didn%E2%80%99t,in%20the%20universe.)

+> "Through all these successive layers of evolution a clear direction can be discerned: despite plenty of wobbles and setbacks, the evolutionary process is characterised by ever wider circles of cooperation, an increase in agency, evolvability, and creativity, and higher and higher forms of consciousness.
+>
+> We are on the cusp of just such a transition: the next step in the evolution of life on this planet, the next evolutionary mechanism to emerge, is the ability to use our capacity for self-reflection to free ourselves from the deterministic influences of our biological and cultural heritage, and to use our understanding of the arrow of evolution to align our individual lives and redesign our societies.
+>
+> Just as the birth of sexual reproduction unleashed the latent potential of biological evolution, Conscious Evolution will unleash the latent potential of human cultural evolution." - [What is conscious evolution?](https://www.consciousevolution.co.uk/what#:~:text=Through%20all%20these,human%20cultural%20evolution.)

+> "Climate change is a tragedy of the commons and can only be solved by global cooperation.
+Similarly, the threat of nuclear war will never disappear until we stop identifying with our individual nation and start identifying as global citizens.
+>
+> Up till now the ever widening circles of cooperation seen in biological evolution and recapitulated in human cultural evolution have been powered by game theory and blind natural selection.
+There has always been an out group to compete against, to spur and incentivise the formation of ever larger cooperatives.
+>
+> But now human cooperation spans the planet we have run out of out-groups to compete against.
+>
+> And that’s why the transition to a united global cooperative can only be achieved consciously, intentionally, by human beings who have awakened to the fact that the unfolding of evolution happens through and in us, and that its future direction depends upon the choices we make right now!" - [Why do we need conscious evolution?](https://www.consciousevolution.co.uk/why#:~:text=climate%20change%20is,make%20right%20now!)

+> "We can no longer afford to live in a world where the incentives of any agent in the system are misaligned with the incentives of the collective.
+Where a lack of accountability means that the rational thing for an individual to do is steal or cheat, when companies are free to externalise the costs of production to the environment to the point where we are destroying the very systems which sustain us, when the geopolitical cost of disarmament is potentially so high that governments are forced to compete in an arms race to the point where we now have enough nuclear weapons to destroy the entire population of the earth many times over…and yet still we keep building nuclear weapons." - [How can we consciously evolve?](https://www.consciousevolution.co.uk/how#:~:text=We%20can%20no,building%20nuclear%20weapons.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Protopia
 ██████████████████████████████████████████████████████████████████